simplilearn-devops/devops-lesson-8/lab-8.2/README.md

 Check that the firewall allows traffice on port 8080.
 It should have been set up in an earlier lesson.

+Delete SSH hosts to prevent problems later.
+`rm -r ~/.ssh/known_hosts`

 Change to the exercise directory.
 `cd`
 `cd devops-lesson-8/lab-8.2`

-Create a directory for jenkins data.
+Create a directory for Jenkins data.
 `mkdir jenkins`
 `chmod 777 jenkins`